🔖 7 min read

 Hana

-The second godfather is Hana, a Trans girl and former drag queen that ends up being the mother figure of the story.
-She is not only the most energetic of the three, but is also the funniest and most nuanced character of them.
-She seems at first as delusional, embarking on the adventure just for the whim of being a mother, but as the story progresses she becomes the voice of reason and the one that ultimately shows the most affection for her homeless comrades.
+Next is Hana, a Trans girl and former drag queen that ends up being the mother figure of the story.
+She is not only the most energetic out of the godfathers, but is also the most nuanced character present.
+At first, she seems delusional, embarking on the adventure for what seems like arbitrary reasons.
+She is dramatic and kind of superstitious, so the child coming into their lives is first seen as a gift from god.
+However, in an almost Shakespearean turn of events, as the story progresses she becomes the voice of reason.

 Gin